Ghasera Fort: History

+Battle of Ghasera

+The battle of Ghasera fought between Jat ruler Pathans and Ahirs against the Rajput ruler.
+This battle was the result of Mughal Rebellion.
+The Jats Pathans and Ahirs defeated the Rajputs in ghasera with extremely large army then Rajputs.

 Architecture

 Ruined walls and a grand entrance in stone and lakhori bricks built with surkhi (crushed baked red bricked)-lime mortar show that Ghasera was a historical village.
 Of the four entrances, only one remains.